ptrish12/nyt-bee-solver/README.md

 #### Game Rules

-The NYT Spelling Bee game has a set of 7 letters: six arranged in a hexagon around a center letter.
+Spelling Bee has a set of 7 letters: six arranged in a hexagon around a center letter.
 The goal is to find all the words you can!